biotz/academy/docs/Examples/MQTTX/Message.md

 ![box](../img/two-pieces.png)
 </div>

-In select device, write the name with which we have sent the message and in the select message type the type of message that you have configured, in this case, temp-lumin.
+In select device, type the name of the device you created before and in the select message type the type of message that you have configured, in this case, temp-lumin.

-If you have sent the message you will see this:
+If the message has been sent correctly to the device you wanted, this is what should appear:
 <div class="tutorial-image-container">
 ![box](../img/correct-message.png)
 </div>
-As we can see if everything went well, the message will have been sent correctly and you will see something like this, the green circle will indicate that the message is correct, that means the format of the message is correct.
+As we can see if everything went well, the message will have been sent correctly and you will see something like this, the green circle will indicate that the message is correct, that means that you have sent the JSON payload with the correct format and that there is no error.

 ## Incorrect message
 Now let's modify something in the payload to send the message incorrectly to see the difference.

-You will need to replace what was inside the braces with this JSON payload:
+Instead of "temperature", let's type "temperatura" and see how it changes.
+If you have changed "temperature" to "temperatura", now the message you are going to send should look like this:

 <div class="tutorial-image-container">
 ![Message](../img/1-message.png)
 </div>

-Instead of "temperature", let's type "temperatura" and see how it changes.
 <div class="tutorial-image-container">
 ![Message](../img/incorrect-message.png)
 </div>